MicrosoftDocs/architecture-center/docs/best-practices/api-implementation.md

 The HTTP GET operation retrieves the customer data from storage and constructs a `Customer` object, and then populates the `Links` collection.
 The result is formatted as a JSON response message.
 Each link comprises the following fields:

-* The relationship between the object being returned and the object described by the link.
-In this case "self" indicates that the link is a reference back to the object itself (similar to a `this` pointer in many object-oriented languages), and "orders" is the name of a collection containing the related order information.
+- The relationship between the object being returned and the object described by the link.
+In this case `self` indicates that the link is a reference back to the object itself (similar to a `this` pointer in many object-oriented languages), and `orders` is the name of a collection containing the related order information.
-* The hyperlink (`Href`) for the object being described by the link in the form of a URI.
+- The hyperlink (`Href`) for the object being described by the link in the form of a URI.
-* The type of HTTP request (`Action`) that can be sent to this URI.
+- The type of HTTP request (`Action`) that can be sent to this URI.
-* The format of any data (`Types`) that should be provided in the HTTP request or that can be returned in the response, depending on the type of the request.
+- The format of any data (`Types`) that should be provided in the HTTP request or that can be returned in the response, depending on the type of the request.

 The HATEOAS links shown in the example HTTP response indicate that a client application can perform the following operations:

-* An HTTP GET request to the URI `https://adventure-works.com/customers/2` to fetch the details of the customer (again).
+- An HTTP GET request to the URI `https://adventure-works.com/customers/2` to fetch the details of the customer (again).
 The data can be returned as XML or JSON.
-* An HTTP PUT request to the URI `https://adventure-works.com/customers/2` to modify the details of the customer.
+- An HTTP PUT request to the URI `https://adventure-works.com/customers/2` to modify the details of the customer.
 The new data must be provided in the request message in x-www-form-urlencoded format.
-* An HTTP DELETE request to the URI `https://adventure-works.com/customers/2` to delete the customer.
+- An HTTP DELETE request to the URI `https://adventure-works.com/customers/2` to delete the customer.
 The request does not expect any additional information or return data in the response message body.
-* An HTTP GET request to the URI `https://adventure-works.com/customers/2/orders` to find all the orders for the customer.
+- An HTTP GET request to the URI `https://adventure-works.com/customers/2/orders` to find all the orders for the customer.
 The data can be returned as XML or JSON.
-* An HTTP PUT request to the URI `https://adventure-works.com/customers/2/orders` to create a new order for this customer.
+- An HTTP PUT request to the URI `https://adventure-works.com/customers/2/orders` to create a new order for this customer.
 The data must be provided in the request message in x-www-form-urlencoded format.

 ## Handling exceptions